Sign up today!

 A special caution: never mix cleaners containing chlorine bleach with products containing vinegar, acidic chemicals, ammonia or oxygen bleach.
 They can generate dangerous chlorine and chloramine fumes.

 A “combustible” or “flammable” substance is easily ignited and can burn quickly.
 Cleaning supplies that contain flammable ingredients may pose a fire hazard if stored or used around high heat or open fire.
 To be safe, store all of your cleaning products away from heat sources.

 “Corrosive” or “caustic” substances can cause serious chemical burns to the skin, eyes or lungs.
 Bleach, oven cleaners and drain openers are primary offenders.
 Avoid these products at home, and keep them far from children’s reach.

-This term refers to a voluntary program overseen by the U.S. Environmental Protection Agency that works with manufacturers to make products that are safer for people and the environment.
-Companies may carry the Design for the Environment Seal if they formulate products with ingredients that meet standards developed through the program.
+This term refers to a voluntary program, formerly known as Design for the Environment, overseen by the U.S. Environmental Protection Agency that works with manufacturers to make products that are safer for people and the environment.
+Companies may carry the Safer Choice Seal if they formulate products with ingredients that meet standards developed through the program.
 When developing standards, EPA scientists look closely at available scientific data to ensure that product ingredients are safer than those used in traditional products.
-Like EWG, Design for the Environment is pushing all its partners to fully disclose cleaning product ingredients on the label.
-The EPA has established an auditing process to verify that products continue to meet Design for the Environment criteria.
-EPA has completed an inventory of the partners and products recognized by the program and lists their audit status on Design for the Environment's website: http://www.epa.gov/dfe/pubs/projects/formulat/formpart.htm.
+Like EWG, Safer Choice is pushing all its partners to fully disclose cleaning product ingredients on the label.
+The EPA has established an auditing process to verify that products continue to meet Safer Choice criteria.
+EPA has completed an inventory of the partners and products recognized by the program and lists their audit status on the Safer Choice website: https://www.epa.gov/saferchoice.

 Do not induce vomiting